The remarkable Rwanda

 This country also boats 670 species of birds which in a country the size of Belgium, is unprecedented.
 The highlights also include the fabulous shoebill stork and the elusive great blue Turaco.
 Africa’s first national park, the volcanoes protects the steep slopes of the Rwandan section of the Vurunga Mountains; a range of six extinct and three active volcanoes that straddle the border between Uganda and the DRC.
 This volcanoes shot to the world fame with the 1988 film, ”The gorillas in the mist”.
 This which documented 20 years of pioneering gorilla research.
 It was undertaken by Dian Fossey.
 These gorillas have greatly attracted many tourists to come for gorilla trekking safaris to Rwanda.

 Again one of the approximate one thousand gorillas that remain on earth, some two hundred live in the volcanoes National park, and so heavily protected are these shy and gentle creatures.
 Only thirty safari tourists per day are allowed into their domain.
 Rwanda has viewing permits and was introduced a world famous annual baby gorilla naming ceremony; the Kwita Izina, which attracts the visitors from all over the globe.

-The other many famous tourist attractions in Rwanda also include; the oldest forest on earth; Akagera National park; Lovely Lake Kivu; Kigali city, which is also the city that never sleeps; Butare the cultural heartbeat the royal palace at Nyanza; the intore Dancers and the Retail Rwanda.
+The other many famous tourist attractions in Rwanda also include; Nyungwe forest national park, Akagera National park, stunning Lake Kivu, Kigali city, which is also the city that never sleeps; Butare the cultural heartbeat the royal palace at Nyanza, the intore Dancers and the Retail Rwanda.
 Thus all these have greatly attracted many tourists to come for safaris to Rwanda.